 Coverage: PEDL CEPR interview

-Abstract: This paper provides evidence of substantial matching frictions in the labor market in India.
-In particular, placement officers in vocational training institutes have very little information about the job preferences of candidates they are trying to place in jobs.
-In the first part of this study, we adopt several alternative methods to elicit genuine preferences of candidates over different types of jobs and show that placement officers have poor knowledge of these preferences.
-In the second part, we provide placement officers with this information and examine its impact on placement outcomes and employment.
-We find that placement officers come closer to efficiently matching candidates to job interviews.
-Based on estimating a structural model of job preferences, we argue that there are net welfare gains because of better matching, not just redistribution within the group of potential employees.
-Furthermore, this leads to substantial improvement in job choices made by the candidates and subsequent employment outcomes for three to six months after initial placement.
+ABSTRACT.
+This paper provides evidence of substantial matching frictions in the labor market in India.
+In particular, we show that placement officers (labor market intermediaries) in vocational training institutes have very little information about job preferences of candidates they are trying to place.
+This has consequences for the allocation of interviews, which in turn substantially affects the labor market outcomes of candidates.
+To establish this, we first elicit preferences of candidates over different types of jobs and show that placement officers have poor knowledge of these preferences.
+We then demonstrate that better knowledge of these preferences alters the behavior of placement officers by providing them with information on preferences for a randomly selected subsample of candidates.
+We find that placement officers are more likely to match candidates in the treatment group to interviews they like more.
+Using a stable matching algorithm, we show that these officers come close to efficiently matching candidates to job interviews given their information set of candidate job preferences.
+We then estimate a model of interview allocations using job preferences to show that there are indeed net welfare gains because of better matching, not just redistribution within the group of potential employees.
+Lastly, we examine the implications of our intervention on the labor market outcomes of candidates and find that it leads to a substantial improvement in subsequent employment outcomes.

 with Jeff Weaver